To help manage your condition, fill in the dates on which you had or will have the following tests or checkups.

 I had a lipid profile on __________.
 A lipid profile is a lab test that measures the amount of certain fats and cholesterol in your blood.
 High lipid levels can lead to a heart attack or worsen heart disease.
 You should have a lipid profile at least once a year.

 Maintain healthy levels of LDL ("bad") cholesterol and HDL ("good") cholesterol.
 Healthy levels of LDL and HDL may vary depending on your health conditions or risk factors.
 Your triglycerides (also "bad") should be less than 150 mg/dL.
-Talk with your health care provider about helping you set and meet your goals.
+Talk with your healthcare provider about helping you set and meet your goals.

 I had my blood sugar checked on __________.
-Have your blood sugar checked at regular intervals as recommended by your health care provider.
+Have your blood sugar checked at regular intervals as recommended by your healthcare provider.
 Early detection and treatment of high blood sugar will help prevent diabetes or delay the progression of serious complications in adults with diabetes.

 I talked with my provider about how to manage my weight on __________.
 Losing just 5% to 10% of your weight or 2 inches from your waist can make you healthier.
 It's better to lose a small amount of weight and keep it off than to lose a lot of weight fast and gain it back.
+Take the time to read nutrition labels on the foods you eat to avoid calories from added sugar.

 Your Family's Health